MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/pci/dsd-for-pcie-root-ports.md

 # ACPI Interface: Device Specific Data (_DSD) for PCIe Root Ports

 In Windows 10 (Version 1803), new ACPI _DSD methods have been added to support Modern Standby and PCI hot plug scenarios:
-## Directed Deepest Runtime Idle Power State (DDRIPS) support on PCIe Root Ports
+## Deepest Runtime Idle Platform State (DRIPS) support on PCIe Root Ports

  This ACPI object must be implemented in the ACPI scope of every PCIe Root Port/slot that is accessible to the user on Modern Standby-enabled desktop systems.